top of page

 Back of Game Boxes

 QE is a light game that helps illustrate the economic concept of quantitative easing.
-This is a great game for people who are studying economics or people who want to understand the concepts.
-With a 30 minute playtime this is great for the classroom.
-I had a lot of fun with this game and learned a couple things along the way.
+It’s perfect for anyone studying economics or those who want to understand the concepts better.
+With a playtime of about 30 minutes, it’s great for the classroom.
+I had a blast playing this game and learned a couple of things along the way!

 Follow us on Social Media